McGillEUS/eus-cli/README.md

 # Usage

-To use this API, simply run `pip install .` from the root of this repository.
+To use this CLI, simply run `pip install .` from the root of this repository.

 Then, it can be used via the command `eus` in a similar fashion to Git.~